Gameye/gameye-sdk-php/README.md

 ## Getting started ##

-1. Use the Gameye SDK to create match with the game options you want.
-It's important to specifiy an unique ID to be able to retreive the details when the match has been created.
+1. Use the Gameye SDK to create a match with your desired game-specific options.
+It's important to specify an unique ID in order to be able to retrieve the details when the match has been created.

 2. After the first player has joined the match, the status will change from `waiting` to `playing`.
-At this point it's possible to get statistics en scores from the match.
+At this point it will be possible to retrieve statistics and scores from the match.

-3. The match has ended and our platform will send a request to your webhook to let you know the match is done.
+3. After the match has ended our platform will post a request to your webhook to let you know the match is done.

 Initialize the Gameye API client and set your API key.